Paul Goldschmidt Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA among all league pitching staffs (4.77).
+- The Nationals' 4.82 team ERA ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to surrender 124 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- Nationals pitchers combine to surrender the fourth-most home runs in baseball (129 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.